K1T00/DeepLearningSegmentationEditor/README.md

 The current version focuses on **binary segmentation**.
 A number of enhancements are planned – see **TODO / Roadmap** at the bottom.

+### ⚠️⚠️⚠️ IMPORTANT
+Calling native cuda function empty_cache() works only with TorchSharp v0.105.1 atm (since dll is build from libtorch 2.5.1.0 and cuda 12.1 )

 ### 📦 Included Sample Project